Tamworth Regional Museums

 The Gil Bennet Rocks, Gems and Mineral Collection

-Located within the Nundle Visitor Information Outlet, the Gil Bennet Collection is the work of Gilmore Thomas Bennet who spent over 20 years collecting rock, gem and mineral specimens from all over Australia.
-With over 1500 individual pieces, the collection is widely regarded as one of the most comprehensive in the world.
+Located within the Nundle Visitor Information Outlet, the Gil Bennet Rocks, Gems and Minerals Collection is comprised of some 1300 specimens and has been assembled for more than 20 years by the late Gilmore Thomas Bennet of Tamworth.
+The collection is widely regarded as one of the most comprehensive in the world.

 Located at: The Nundle Visitor Information Centre, 103 Jenkins Street Nundle